WaleedFarooq51/Diabetic-Predictor/README.md

-# Diabetes Prediction using Machine Learning
+# Diabetes Prediction & Data Analytics using Machine Learning

 A compact, reproducible pipeline for predicting diabetes from clinical measurements using Logistic Regression and k-Nearest Neighbors (KNN).
-The project includes data preprocessing, feature engineering, model training, and evaluation on the classic Pima diabetes dataset.
+The project also includes data analytics techniques such as visualizing, preprocessing, and feature engineering on the diabetes dataset.

 > **Disclaimer:** This repository is for research and education.
 It is **not** a medical device and must not be used for clinical decision-making.